UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 Notes:

-We write `pytest` in the terminal and this results in output that indicates to us if our tests pass.
+We write `pytest` in the terminal, and this results in output that indicates to us if our tests pass.

 This looks like all our tests pass\!